ForwardCom/code-examples/README.md

 integrate.as  |  Integration of sin function.
-Works on emulator make_example.bat  |   Windows bat file for compiling and linking example make_example.sh  |  Linux shell script for compiling and linking example
+Works on emulator make_example.bat  |   Windows bat file for compiling and linking example make_example.sh  |  Linux shell script for compiling and linking example test_arithmetics.as  |  Test arithmetic instructions on softcore test_bool_bit.as  |  Test boolean and bit-manipulation instructions on softcore test_branch.as  |  Test branch instructions on softcore test_formats.as  |  Test all instruction formats on softcore test_muldiv.as  |  Test integer multiplication and division instructions on softcore test_pipeline_stalls.as  |  Test if pipeline stalls are handled correctly on softcore test_pushpop.as  |  Test push and pop instructions on softcore